myhdl/myhdl/doc/source/manual/preface.rst

 Subject to some limitations, MyHDL designs can be converted to Verilog or VHDL.
 This provides a path into a traditional design flow, including synthesis and implementation.
-However, the convertible subset is much wider than the standard synthesis subset, and includes features that can be used for high level modeling and test benches.
+The convertible subset is restricted, but much wider than the standard synthesis subset.
+It includes features that can be used for high level modeling and test benches.

 The converter works on an instantiated design that has been fully elaborated.
 Consequently, the original design structure can be